Skip to main content

 • Use an address on a domain your business controls.
 Free mailbox domains like Gmail or Outlook cannot be used as the sender identity.

-Set Up Sending
+Set Up Outbound Replies

 1. Open Dashboard > Team Settings > Email Settings.